RoushanKhalid/CP_Clown/README.md

-# CPP_Basic_Ideas
 After successfully learnt C language, I'm heading for C++.
-Though my C programs are not pushed, I'm pushing every single code in C++ here.
+Though my C programs are not pushed, I'm pushing some codes in C++ here.